chasedeanda/angularjs-react-migration/README.md

-# Phase 3: Bringing in React
+# Phase 4: Dual Routing??

-The third phase introduces react into the project.
-We will create our first components and replace our Angular templates for routing.
-For now, we will replace our views and directives while keeping app logic in the Angular controllers.

-* react2angular - Converts React components to Angular components
-* Better Imports - How to handle AngularJS dependency injection
-* Convert view to React
+At this point, all of our templates, controllers and directives have been converted to React components and our services are just pure js files.
+But how should we handle routing while we are rewriting all of our code?
+This phase demonstrates how to have Angular's and React's routers working together in harmony.

+* Setup react-router
-* Convert directives to React
+* Handle routing to Angular or React based on route
+* Handle different url params structure in components